muritane/coordination-architecture/luxury.md

 # Luxury as Narrative Surplus over Invariants

-## Purpose

-This document formalizes **luxury** as a structural phenomenon in bounded execution systems.
-Luxury is treated neither as taste, consumption preference, nor moral excess, but as a **narrative surplus layered on top of non-negotiable executional invariants**.

-The goal is to:

-* define luxury structurally,
-* identify the invariant substrate it cannot escape,
-* explain why luxury discourse resists metric binding,
-* and clarify why invariant exposure often produces humor, skepticism, or disengagement.

-This document is **descriptive and diagnostic**, not normative.
-It maps constraints.
+## Symbolic Differentiation After Viability Is Secured

 ---

-## Executive Summary (Compressed)

-Luxury exists only above a fixed set of minimally sufficient executional invariants.
-It cannot renegotiate these invariants; it can only decorate, narrativize, or symbolically differentiate them.
-Luxury therefore functions as narrative surplus rather than structural leverage.
-When invariants are made explicit, luxury collapses into a bounded degree-of-freedom problem, often producing humor or deflation.
-Confusing luxury with robustness, capability, or authority is a category error.
+## Status and Intent

+This document provides a **structural account of luxury** in bounded execution systems.

+Luxury is treated neither as taste, preference, nor moral excess, but as a **narrative surplus layered on top of non-negotiable executional invariants**.

+The intent is to:

+- define luxury mechanically,
+- identify the invariant substrate it depends on,
+- explain why luxury resists metric binding,
+- clarify why invariant exposure often produces humor, deflation, or disengagement.

+The perspective is **descriptive and diagnostic**, not normative.

 ---

+## Core Claim (Compressed)

+Luxury exists only **after viability is secured**.

+It does not relax invariants, extend horizons, or alter failure semantics.
+It decorates, differentiates, or narrativizes execution that already works.

+Treating luxury as robustness, leverage, or authority is a **category error**.

+---

 ## Position in the Load-Bearing Stack

-Luxury primarily occupies:

-* **Regime 2 — Optionality Preservation** (interpretive play over non-binding distinctions),
-* **Regime 4 — Closure** (hard invariants already settled),
+Luxury operates **above** executional necessity:

+- relies on **settled closure** (invariants already fixed),
+- occupies **non-binding degrees of freedom**,
-* while explicitly avoiding **Regime 5 — Metrics** at the functional layer.
+- avoids **metric binding** at the functional layer.

-Luxury does not operate at the level of executional necessity; it operates at the level of **post-viability differentiation**.
+Luxury does not participate in redesign authority or viability extension.
+It is **post-viability differentiation**, not executional capability.

 ---